 Only students who have completed the general admissions application may register for a credit class and request the change to audit.

-Audit cannot be requested past the “Last Day to Add a Course with Instructor Permit,” refer to the Registration Calendar for this date.
+Audit cannot be requested past the “Last Day to Add a Course with Instructor Permit,” refer to the Enrollment Calendar for this date.

 - Register: register on your own for the class(es) through myACCESS, Student Planning or with assistance with a Registration staff member